 Ten clutch points: Doncic shows Wolves why he's NBA's best scorer

-His knee hurting and the other ankle sore, Dallas star guard Luka Doncic nonetheless did what he does Wednesday night at Target Center, orchestrating a 108-105 victory over the Timberwolves in the Western Conference finals opener Wednesday night.
+His knee hurting and the other ankle sore, NBA regular-season scoring champion Luka Doncic nonetheless did what he does Wednesday night at Target Center, orchestrating Dallas in the fourth quarter of a 108-105 victory over the Timberwolves.

-Doncic scored 15 of his 33 points in that fourth quarter on a night when the Wolves shot 24 more three-pointers than the Mavs and made three times as many, 18-6.
+Doncic scored 15 of his 33 points in that fourth quarter.
+He also had two of his three three-pointers, three rebounds, an assist and two steals in the fourth.

+"I just read the game," Doncic said afterward.
+"I like to read the game."

+He did so particularly in a careening fourth quarter, when both teams countered the other with runs.
+The Mavs led by as many as eight points in that fourth quarter, the Wolves by five.

+The Wolves attempted nearly twice as many three-pointers (49 to the Mavs' 25) and made three times as many of them (18-6) — and still lost.
+They did so partly because the Mavs got to the rim and scored seemingly at will.
+They outdid the Wolves 62-38 in points in the paint.

-And yet the Wolves lost the best-of-seven series' first game three days after they beat defending NBA champion Denver in Game 7.
+Game 2 is Friday night at Target Center.
+On Wednesday, the Wolves played three days after they beat defending NBA champion Denver in Game 7 on the road.

 Doncic and backcourt mate Kyrie Irving combined to score 63 points.
-Jared McDaniels led the Wolves with 24 points, including six of those three-pointers.
+Jaden McDaniels led the Wolves with 24 points, including six of those three-pointers.

 2. Finding a way to get through Dallas' pick and rolls